caiks/TBOT02/README.md

 ### Conclusion

+`TBOT02` has demonstrated the practicality of two major changes from `TBOT01`.

+Firstly, active *modelling* processes *events* in real-time with moderate compute and finite memory requirements, while maintaining high *model likelihoods*.
+The active framework can concurrently manage multiple *models* structured in different *levels*.
+Higher *levels* can include time-wise underlying and reflexive *frames*.
+The active *histories*, which are required for *induction*, also allow analysis of the temporal relations near past *events* e.g. to create *slice* topologies (see below), or to make predictions, or to manage action distributions.

+Secondly, *slice* topologies provide a mechanism for exploration and control.
+They increase the effectiveness of actions by replacing distant global goals with realistic local goals.
+They do not require much parameterisation.
+With updated cached structures they can process actions in real-time.

+`TBOT02` has the same limitations as `TBOT01` with respect to label *entropy*.
+This is a consequence of *induced modelling*.
+The solution to this is either to expand the *history* or *substrate* sufficiently to detect *alignments* with the label, or else add the label to the *slice* topology directly.

 Discuss the improvements to performance in `TBOT03`, especially focusing on the action responsiveness, topology connectivity and completeness, model likelihood.

+random mode and interest mode